EyeSeeTea/datadictionary/README.md

 ```
 <input id="sqlViewEditSettings" type="text" value="[INSERT_SQLVIEW_EDIT_ID]"/
 ```
+These ids will be shown in the preference menu.

-This sql views have to be inserted in the DHIS2 server.
-Its ids will be shown in the preference menu.
+The sql views have to be created in the DHIS2 server.
+Find below the sql sentences:
+- sqlView: SELECT * FROM dashboard;

+- sqlViewEdit: SELECT usergroupid, uid, name, userid FROM usergroup;

 ## Feedback